RTU-ipasums/PhoSys/README.md

 |Launch|![Launch icon](https://user-images.githubusercontent.com/47260097/242705768-16eb77bd-590a-44d8-af62-92733ebd2db3.png)| Sends a request to the server to start the FDTD simulation with the objects added to the canvas

 ## Properties panel
 The properties panel lists all of the properties of the selected object or global simulation properties if a single object isn't selected.
-It also has additional information about the object, such as it's position and name.
+It also has additional information about the object, such as its position and name.

 Here is a list of all the properties that are currently editable by the user:
 ### Global properties
   * Permittivity
-  * Permiability
+  * Permeability
 ### Rectangle object
   * Permittivity
   * Conductivity